EmpathyApp/EmpathyApp/docs/ways-of-working/howto/setting-up-a-remote-dev-env.md

 ```

 In summary, you now have access to:
-* An ftp account
+* An FTP account
 * A Wordpress database
 * A Wordpress admin login

-### 2. Using the ftp login details to access the dev site
+### 2. Using the FTP login details to access the dev site

 #### Example 1: Filezilla